arrowHOME—US Scouting—Aims & Methods of Scouting (BSA)

 The Mission, Vision, Aims, and Methods of the BSA Programs

 Scouting isn't just a fun outdoor program.
 As Baden-Powell said, it's a game with a purpose.
-The Boy Scouts of America expresses that purpose via its broad mission and vision statements, and its four general aims.
+Scouting America (BSA) expresses that purpose via its broad mission and vision statements, and its four general aims.
 In addition, BSA specifies a different set of key methods for each program (Scouts BSA, Cub Scouts BSA, Venturing BSA, and Sea Scouts BSA).
 Only Cub Scout packs, Scout troops, Venturing crews, and Sea Scout ships that use all the methods of their program provide real Scouting, because it is the combination of those methods that makes Scouting unique.

 BSA Mission Statement